ET-Plus Guardrail: History

+Controversies

-Joshua Harman, a Virginia guardrail engineer, was whistleblower in a federal suit which accused Trinity of failing to notify the Federal Highway Administration (FHWA) of a change of size of the end piece from five to four inches.
+On March 6, 2012, Joshua Harman, a Virginia guardrail engineer and a co-owner of a Trinity's competitor, was whistleblower in a federal suit which accused Trinity of failing to notify the Federal Highway Administration (FHWA) of a change of size of the end piece from five to four inches.
 The Federal Highway Administration requires that changes be reported immediately.
 The change from five inches to four allegedly saved the company $2 per end terminal.
+During a testimony, it was revealed that five crash tests were done in 2005 and 2006 showing the ET-Plus a failure by spearing a vehicle or flipping it.
+Trinity argued that the tests were on an experimental system, and that the guardrails on the roads are safe.
 A federal jury found Trinity guilty of fraud by not reporting a change of one inch made to the ET-Plus end terminal.

-The lawsuit resulted in a fraud verdict $175 million, which would be tripled.
+In October 2013, there was an allegation that Trinity produced the third version which slightly changed the 4-inch model was installed in Alabama highways in April 2013.
+It was alleged that the third version had some minor dimension changes including an expansion of welded-steel unit by 0.25 in, and those would be enough to prevent the 4-inch ET-Plus to malfunction.

-In November 2014, Trinity announced its plan to test highway guardrails.
+In November 2014, Trinity announced its plan to retest the 4-inch ET-Plus model and stopped the sale of the units until testing is completed.
 In December 2014, an FHWA commissioned peer review of the study "Relative Comparison on NCHRT 350 Accepted W-Beam Guardrail End Terminals" was conducted by the University of Alabama at Birmingham.
 The reviewers found the information presented to be either questionable or invalid due to assumptions made on the report.
-The FHWA collected measurements of more than 1,000 ET-Plus devices to ensure the sets were representative of actual guardrails in use.
-Tests were mandated by the Federal Highway Administration.
+Tests were mandated by the FHWA.